What Do Members Do

 • Become the employer and hire support workers.

-• Contract a respite caregiver and/or home share provider.
+• Find a home share provider.

 • Request that the funding be directed through an approved service provider.

-Most Board Members will also serve as Board Directors, and in both roles they must follow the rules for non-profit societies that are outlined in their bylaws.
-In BC this includes having an annual general meeting and a register of members.
+Most Board Members will also serve as Board Directors, and in both roles, they must follow the rules for non-profit societies that are outlined in their bylaws.
+In BC, this includes having an annual general meeting and a register of members.
 Regular meetings help everyone stay connected and on track.
-Board Directors serve in the following postitions:

 • President – sets the agenda and runs the meetings of the society.